AdultLink/TexturePanner/README.md

 Imagination is the limit!

 Experiment with new geometries and effect combinations.
-Sometimes the most fun outcomes are the result of just fooling around!
+Sometimes the most fun outcomes are the result of just toying around!

 # License
 MIT License